davidar/peruse/test/smithsonianmag.md

 ---
-title: Teller Reveals His Secrets | Arts & Culture
 lang: en
+title: 'Teller Reveals His Secrets \| Arts & Culture'
 ---

 The smaller, quieter half of the magician duo Penn & Teller writes about how magicians manipulate the human mind